Annapurna Base Camp Trek

 Also it is rich in natural vegetation and wildlife with different species of rhododendron, various species of mammals, reptiles, amphibians and more than 450 species of different birds.
 The visit to Natural hot spring of Jhinu will certainly attract you for refreshment.
 Annapurna region has many other fascinating trekking area and route like Ghorepani poon hill, Annapurna round, Jomsom trekking, upper mustang trekking, Dhampus trekking, Nar Phu valley trekking and Ghandurk village trekking.

 The Itinerary in this website is Outline for this trekking.
 But it can be modified as per your requirement.
-Please let us customize the Itinerary as per your requirements.

 Best Time to Trek Annapurna Base Camp